-We did remove the chain case and jack shaft.
-Removal of the case now requires the snowmobile to have only two fluids: brake fluid and bearing grease.
+Removal of the chain case and jack shaft means that the snowmobile will require only two fluids: brake fluid and bearing grease.
 This makes a cleaner vehicle.
 It also reduces weight, and allows a simpler redesign.

 With the chain case removed we had three choices for belts.
 These are Standard V-Belt, and two synchronous belts: Gates Polychain or a Goodyear Eagle Synchro belt (Table 3).
 The Synchronous belts afford a better efficiency of 98%, while the V-Belt slippage classified them with a 95 % rating.
-Synchronous belts also make 73 dB of noise whereas V-Belts are guiet.
+Synchronous belts also make 73 dB of noise whereas V-Belts are quiet.
 On the other hand, V-Belts cannot do as much power.
 In the end the design team went with the V-Belt for simplicity.
 We lost 3 percent efficiency by using the V-Belt; however, we can combat that by improving the motor efficiency.
-Thus, we installed Helwig-Carbon red-top brushes, increased the spring pressure by using Prestolite MT-42 springs, and used World Wide Bearings ceramic at the vehicle's top speed.
-This belt can safely handle only half of the total motor output horsepower, so our application uses two belts.
-In order to maximize range at speeds needed for the competition, sheaves which would allow the motor to operate at its most efficient speed were chosen.
-The ratio of the sheaves allow for 2 100 rev/min of the motor while traveling at 32 km/h (20 mi/h).
-This ratio puts the motor at its most efficient operating point, but still allows for higher speeds.
+Thus, we installed

+Helwig-Carbon red-top brushes, increased the spring pressure and used World Wide Bearings ceramic bearings.
+These design upgrades for the motor increased efficiency by 3 % and offset the losses of V-Belt usage.